PaulLowenstrom/CONTINOUS_INTEGRATION/README.md

 The project is a collaborative effort with work distributed among team members.
 The following is a description of what each team member did best to stand out:

-- Per Fahlander:
+- Per Fahlander: Setup repository, compilation and history

-    -
-- Paul Löwenström:
+- Paul Löwenström: E-mail service

-    -
-- Oliver Schwalbe Lehtihet:
+- Oliver Schwalbe Lehtihet: Testing

-    -
-- Johan Settlin:
+- Johan Settlin: JSON parsing
-    -

 TODO more to the README